Skip to main content Skip to complementary content

 • Entering a key alias

-• Defining the IAM users and roles who can administer the key
+• Defining the Identity and Access Management (IAM) users and roles who can administer the key

 • Selecting the IAM users and roles who can use the key in cryptographic operations